-The average cost incurred for fully charging an EV will vary, depending on the charging point’s speed capability and the size of the car battery.
-According to Podpoint, the cost to charge a typical electric car with a 60kWh battery and 200-mile range costs about £10.00 for a full charge (calculated at 17p/kWh).
+The average cost incurred for fully charging an EV will vary, depending on the charging point’s speed capability, the size of the car battery and the tariff.
+According to Podpoint, the cost to charge a typical electric car with a 60kWh battery and 200-mile range costs about £15.00 for a full charge.

-It’s worth shopping around for an alternative energy supplier too, if it makes sense to switch and save.
+To get an accurate cost per kWh, shop around.
 At the moment, many utility companies are offering tariffs and deals targeted at EV drivers (with some of these suppliers also being able to supply renewable energy as part of their offering).

-Should your guests pay to charge their EV at your holiday let?
+Should your charge guests to charge their EV at your holiday let?

 First, you need to establish whether your property can have a home charging point installed.
 The main criteria are usually:

 - You have sufficient power to support EV charging